agilebits/AgileCloudSDK/Using AgileCloudKit.md

 1. Create a new API key
 1. Set the sign-in callback URL to launch your app with `cloudkit-containerID` as the scheme and `agilecklogin` as the host.
 For example, `cloudkit-icloud.com.company.appname://agilecklogin`
 1. Repeat for your Production container

+#### Include the framework

+1. Embed the AgileCloudKit project in your project.
+If you do not wish to do this, build the project separately and add the framework to your project.
+1. Link the AgileCloudKit framework to the appropriate targets.

 #### Configure your application’s Info.plist file